tripox/digitalocean-mcp-vscode/README.md

 This extension contributes the following commands:

-* `DigitalOcean MCP (Unofficial): Set DigitalOcean API Token`: Securely store your DigitalOcean API token
+* `MCP Tools for DigitalOcean (Unofficial): Set DigitalOcean API Token`: Securely store your DigitalOcean API token
-* `DigitalOcean MCP (Unofficial): Clear API Token for DigitalOcean MCP`: Remove stored API token from secure storage
+* `MCP Tools for DigitalOcean (Unofficial): Clear API Token for DigitalOcean MCP`: Remove stored API token from secure storage
-* `DigitalOcean MCP (Unofficial): Connect to DigitalOcean MCP Server`: Manually connect to the MCP server
+* `MCP Tools for DigitalOcean (Unofficial): Connect to DigitalOcean MCP Server`: Manually connect to the MCP server
-* `DigitalOcean MCP (Unofficial): Disconnect from DigitalOcean MCP Server`: Disconnect from the MCP server
+* `MCP Tools for DigitalOcean (Unofficial): Disconnect from DigitalOcean MCP Server`: Disconnect from the MCP server
-* `DigitalOcean MCP (Unofficial): Refresh MCP Servers`: Refresh the list of available MCP servers
+* `MCP Tools for DigitalOcean (Unofficial): Refresh MCP Servers`: Refresh the list of available MCP servers

 ## Extension Settings